RWS/Multiselect-ComboBox/README.md

 | Property | Description |
 | ------ | ------ |
 AllowDrop |	Gets or sets a value indicating whether this element can be used as the target of a drag-and-drop operation.
 This is a dependency property.
 (Inherited from UIElement)
-AutoCompleteBackground | Gets or sets background brush used when displaying the autocomplete content for the Filter Criteria AutoCompleteForeground | Gets or sets foreground brush used when displaying the autocomplete content for the Filter Criteria AutoCompleteMaxLength | Gets or sets the maximum length of autocomplete content displayed for the Filter Criteria Background	| Gets or sets a brush that describes the background of a control.(Inherited from Control)
+<a name="autocompletebackground"></a>AutoCompleteBackground | Gets or sets background brush used when displaying the autocomplete content for the Filter Criteria
+AutoCompleteForeground | Gets or sets foreground brush used when displaying the autocomplete content for the Filter Criteria AutoCompleteMaxLength | Gets or sets the maximum length of autocomplete content displayed for the Filter Criteria Background	| Gets or sets a brush that describes the background of a control.(Inherited from Control)